Krista Lynes, PhD

 Areas of research

-Lynes examines the role contemporary art, experimental and documentary media, and social movement media play in mediating social life under conditions of political struggle, violence or precarity.
-She has analyzed media interventions in times of war, occupation and crisis, as well as conditions of systematic disenfranchisement and vulnerability in contexts around the world.
-Her focus on the politics of visibility engages feminist and queer theories, affect theory, social movement and social justice studies, postcolonial and transnational examinations of culture, and questions of witnessing, spectatorship and encounter.
+Lynes examines the role contemporary art, experimental and documentary media, social movement media play, and infrastructures play in mediating social life under conditions of political struggle or precarity.
+They have analyzed media interventions in times of war, occupation and crisis, as well as conditions of systematic disenfranchisement and vulnerability in various contexts around the world.
+Their focus on the politics of visibility engages feminist and queer theories, feminist STS, critical race studies, postcolonial and transnational examinations of culture, and theories of embodied subjectivity.

 COMS411: Sexuality & Public Discourse